 The transaction price does not include estimates of consideration resulting from change orders for additional goods and services unless these are agreed.

-The Group infrequently sells standard products with observable stand-alone prices due to the specialised services required by clients and therefore the Group applies judgement to determine an appropriate standalone selling price.
-More frequently, the Group sells a customer bespoke solution, and in these cases the Group typically uses the expected cost-plus margin or a contractually stated price approach to estimate the stand-alone selling price of each performance obligation.
+The Group infrequently sells standard products with observable standalone prices due to the specialised services required by clients and therefore the Group applies judgement to determine an appropriate standalone selling price.
+More frequently, the Group sells the customer a bespoke solution, and in these cases the Group typically uses the expected cost-plus margin or a contractually stated price approach to estimate the standalone selling price of each performance obligation.

 The Group may offer price step downs during the life of a contract, but with no change to the underlying scope of services to be delivered.
 In general, any such variable consideration, price step down or discount is included in the total transaction price to be allocated across all performance obligations unless it relates to only one performance obligation in the contract.

 When using the output method, the Group recognises revenue on the basis of direct measurements of the value to the customer of the goods and services transferred to date relative to the remaining goods and services under the contract.
 Where the output method is used, in particular for long-term service contracts where the series guidance is applied, the Group often uses a method of time elapsed which requires minimal estimation.
-Certain long-term contracts use output methods based upon estimation of number of users, level of service activity or fees collected.
+Certain long-term contracts use output methods based upon estimations of: user numbers; service activity levels; or fees collected.

 The Group’s contracts are often amended for changes in contract specifications and requirements.
-Contract modifications exist when the amendment either creates new or changes the existing enforceable rights and obligations.
+Contract modifications exist when the amendment either creates new, or changes existing, enforceable rights and obligations.
 The effect of a contract modification on the transaction price and the Group’s measure of progress for the performance obligation to which it relates, is recognised as an adjustment to revenue in one of the following ways:

 a) prospectively as an additional separate contract;

 b) prospectively as a termination of the existing contract and creation of a new contract;